Frequently Asked Questions about AP

 For students enrolled in an AP class, there is no fee for the exam.
 All students enrolled in an AP class are required to take the associated end of course AP exam(s).

 Non-Woodson students who wish to take an AP exam at Woodson High School and Woodson students who are not enrolled in the AP course for which they would like to take an exam can sign up to take the exam and pay a fee.
-Registration for NON FCPS students and FCPS students not enrolled in an AP class will be due in February.
-The fee is $100.00 per test for both FCPS and NON-FCPS students.
-Call Mrs. Nielsen at 703-503-4623 for more information.
+Registration for NON FCPS students and FCPS students not enrolled in an AP class will be due by October 25th.
+The fee is $94 per test for both FCPS and NON-FCPS students.
+Contact Student Services after October 1st for the proper registration form.

 9. Where can I get more information?